snowwhite2011/huyentrang0811.github.io/_pages/about.md

 Email: huynm@utexas.edu
 ## Research Interests
-My current research focuses on theoretical foundations for Mixture-of-Experts models.
-In particular, I try to comprehend the effects of various gating functions (namely softmax gate, top-K sparse softmax gate, dense-to-sparse gate, sigmoid gate, etc) on the convergence of expert estimation under the Mixture-of-Experts models.
-Based on insights from these results, I aim to propose novel gating functions and design expert networks which help improve the performance of Mixture-of-Experts applications, including Large Language Models, Multimodal Learning and Parameter-efficient Fine-Tuning.
+My current research focuses on theoretical foundations for the Mixture-of-Experts models.
+In particular, I investigate the effects of various gating functions (namely the softmax gate, the Top-K sparse softmax gate, the dense-to-sparse gate, the sigmoid gate, etc) on the convergence of expert estimation under the Mixture-of-Experts models.
+Based on insights from these results, I aim to design novel gating functions and characterize expert networks which help improve the efficiency and scalability of the Mixture-of-Experts applications, including Large Language Models, Multi-modal Learning and Parameter-efficient Fine-Tuning.
 Additionally, I am also interested in Optimal Transport theory.

 <span style="color:red"> **(\*) denotes equal contribution, (\**) denotes equal advising.** </span> <br/>

 ## Selected Preprints
 ### [On Expert Estimation in Hierarchical Mixture of Experts: Beyond Softmax Gating Functions](https://arxiv.org/abs/2410.02935)
 *__Huy Nguyen\*__, Xing Han\*, Carl William Harris, Suchia Saria\*\*, Nhat Ho\** *<br/>